sbabcoc/Selenium-Foundation/README.md

 * **`TestBase.optionalOf(Object)`**:
 This static utility method wraps the specified object in an [Optional](https://google.github.io/guava/releases/19.0/api/docs/com/google/common/base/Optional.html) object.
 If the object to be wrapped is 'null', this method returns an empty optional.
 * **`RuleChainWalker.getAttachedRule(RuleChain, Class<T extends TestRule>)`**:
 This static utility method gets reference to an instance of the specified test rule type on the supplied rule chain.
-In **JUnitBase**, this is use to acquire a reference to the **ScreenshotCapture** watcher for capturing on-demand screenshot artifacts.
+In **JUnitBase**, this is used to acquire a reference to the **ScreenshotCapture** watcher for capturing on-demand screenshot artifacts.
 * **`ScreenshotCapture.getDescription()`**:
 This instance method of **ScreenshotCapture** enables test code to acquire the [Description](http://junit.org/junit4/javadoc/latest/org/junit/runner/Description.html) object for the current JUnit 4 test method.
 This object can be interrogated for many useful propeties of the test method, including method name, attached annotations, and containing class.